CEPH-unibe/ACTUAL_Weekly_Participant_Environmental_Screening/README.md

 3. What were the exposures of each person of the week?
 4. Create a pdf-file for every time period that enables me to check what data is missing and if there are some major irregularities.

-This app serves as a control for the measured data to ensure correct measurement intervals in line with the plan on REDCap and is not missing.
+This app serves as a control for the measured data to ensure correct measurement intervals in line with the plan on REDCap.

 ### /data processing